March 30, 2017

 Ottawa, ON K2G 4N4

 NOTE: Due to the nature of this workshop, a maximum of 10 participants will be accepted into any scheduled session(s).
-The last two sessions sold out, so please register early to reserve a space in this workshop.

 The price of video equipment is dropping.
 It is becoming easier to use.
 Video is a cost effective and powerful tool for communicating internally and externally.